CoppyKappa/rocroi-season-2/README.md

 Allied TC has been removed , even if i liked this feature , i agree that its way too op if youre playing as the english and you can garrison troops inside , wich takes the fun out of the scenario , to fix this problem i decided to remove the allied tc , the enemy tc its still on the scenario , so the player can see clearly where the enemy has its base .

+# Objective translation fixes

+Objective 1 name changed from : "do not loose your enemy units" to "do not lose your enemy units"

+Objective 2 name changed from : "win the second batallion" to "Win the second push of cavalry"

+Obejective 4 name changed from "beat the enemy militia at the side of your basement" to "Kill the enemy militia in the southwest part of the map"

+objective 6 name changed from "defend your self" to "Defend your self from the attack"

 # About the future..

 I might do a final update before moving on to my next project , i still need to fix the end cinematic , wich doesnt trigger at all.
 Ive planned making adittional and final balance changes for the last time and work on units formation .